-- The contractor shall not request a final inspection until the punch list items are complete. - The Contractor shall request the Final Inspection a minimum of one week prior to the desired day of inspection.
-Confirmation to the Resident Construction Engineer shall be provided forty-eight (48) hours prior to Final Inspection, that the project is on schedule and ready for inspection. - Burn In Upon completion of the Final Inspection and correction of any deficiencies, the work will be subject to a sixty (60) day operational test (burn in), during which the contractor remains responsible for any maintenance or repairs of any deficiencies.
-If during this period, a problem arises a NEW sixty (60) day test period shall begin.
-Prior to Final Acceptance, if the materials or equipment are damaged or are in disrepair, the Contractor shall be responsible for repair or replacement.
+The CONTRACTOR shall request a final inspection only after all the punch list items are completed.
+The CONTRACTOR shall provide a minimum of one week notice prior to the desired date of the final inspection.
+The Resident Construction Engineer shall receive confirmation from the Contractor forty-eight (48) hours before to the final inspection that the project is on schedule and ready for inspection.

-- Final Acceptance: Final Acceptance occurs after 60 days of trouble-free operation (Burn In).
-At Final Acceptance, contractor will officially transfer all equipment, including warranties to SCDOT.
-SCDOT will become responsible for signal operations and maintenance upon Final Acceptance of the entire project.
+Upon completion of the Final Inspection and correction of any deficiencies, the work will be subject to a sixty (60) day operational test.
+Any problems that arise during this period must be resolved and a NEW sixty (60) day test period shall begin.
+The CONTRACTOR remains responsible for the maintenance and repairs of any deficiencies to the signal until Final Acceptance.
+Final Acceptance occurs after sixty (60) days of faultless operation.
+All signal equipment and warranties will be transferred to the Department at Final Acceptance.
+The Department will become responsible for the signal operations and maintenance upon Final Acceptance of the entire project.

+1.1.11 Maintenance of Traffic (Traffic Control)

+The CONTRACTOR shall execute the item of Traffic Control as required by the Standard Specifications, the Plans, the Standard Drawings for Road Construction, these supplemental specifications, the MUTCD, and the Department.

-1.13 Mobilization
+1.2 Mobilization

-- Section 103.10, 103.11 of the STANDARD SPECIFICATIONS is amended as indicated below: - For traffic signal projects, payment for 1031000 (LS) Mobilization includes all the signals and signal related work in the contract. - For traffic signal projects, payment for 1031010 (EA) Mobilization will be paid per traffic signal (Each) or per 1⁄4 mile for fiber installation (Each). - These prices shall include demobilization.
+Section 103.10 and 103.11 of the STANDARD SPECIFICATIONS is amended as indicated below for traffic signal projects.

+- Pay Item Number 1031000 Mobilization (LS) includes all the signals and signal related work in the contract. - Pay Item Number 1031010 Mobilization (EA) will be paid per traffic signal or per 1⁄4 mile for fiber installation (Each). - These Pay Items include demobilization.